kaycaimx/PetDiary/README.md

 ### Create a .env file

 Create a new file named `.env` in the root folder and paste the following, replacing the placeholder values with your Firebase credentials.
-You will also need a Yelp API key to connect with Yelp API.
+You will also need a Yelp API key to connect with Yelp Fusion API.

 ```javascript
 // PetDiaryApp/.env